 Sliver House is an urban infill project rising in Fountain Square, Indianapolis.

-Once again, Paul Musielak of GEM Homes, invited us to collaborate on this unique design opportunity.
-We helped Paul and Kristina design their personal residence last year.
+One of our builder colleagues invited us to collaborate on this unique design opportunity.
+We helped design their personal residence last year.
 For that reason, we were happy to continue the relationship on a very unique site with great potential!

 Project Info – Sliver House, Fountain Square